TylerZyngier/coding-standards/C#.md

     // Avoid
     public static const string STRINGNAME = "StringValue";

 ### Avoid using Abbreviations.
-Exceptions: abbreviations commonly used as names, such as Id
+Exceptions: abbreviations commonly used as names, such as Id, rb, and anim
     // Correct
     WeaponType weaponType;
     EnemyType enemyType;